 That safety card is probably worth a pretty penny on its own as it would be extremely rare to have!
 Pictures as well… that sounds like a recipe for a flight review on a blog to me! 🙂 That’s great that you remember that flight and have mementos from it too.
 Thanks for that!

 Soon after graduating college in the late 60s, I accompanied a friend in the service on a drive from northern NJ to Houston, Texas in his mother’s former car which she had given him.
 I flew back to NJ on an Eastern 720, a flight that left at the tail end of a hurricane.
 The plane seemed no different than any other Boeing jet of the time, but the severe turbulence for the first hour was memorable.
 Soon after, I served in the U.S. Army in Vietnam as a helicopter gun ship pilot.
-There were exciting moments for sure, but… Read more »
+There were exciting moments for sure, but the turbulence in the 720 was even more memorable.

 I’d say turbulence like that would be very memorable to say the least!
 People must have found that somewhat sporty, to say the least.
 I would have loved to have flown Eastern in that era, they were apparently extremely good indeed.
 No doubt you also have some great stories as a helicopter gun ship pilot in Vietnam as well.
 I can only imagine what that must have been like.
 Thanks for sharing, I always enjoy hearing people’s experiences!